03 February 2022

 Buying the right desktop power supply or laptop charger is often underestimated by users.
 The reason for this is that we usually have no idea how powerful a power supply should be in order to provide optimal energy for all components of our equipment to work.
+What is the difference between ITX and ATX?
+Which power supply for a micro ATX case?
+How many pins does an ATX 12 V power plug have?
+Find the answers to these and other questions in our article.
 Find out which parameters to pay attention to before buying a power supply for your computer.

 230V socket and black ATX power supply switch